dlebars/SLProj/namelists/README.txt

 #                   "B19": Greenland contribution from Bamber et al. 2019 SEJ, this
 #                   method does not split between SMB and dynamics so in the code it
 #                   is all attributed to SMB and dynamics is 0 in this case.
+#                   "AR6": Uses the numbers from IPCC AR6 (with half-normal distribution
+#                   assumption).
+Also defined for ssp585_hpp.
 # ODYN: Option for Ocean Dynamics
 # Possible choices: "IPCC" can only be used for global analysis (read file
 #                   distributed by AR5)